cscart/docs/en/user_guide/addons/paypal_commerce_platform/configure.rst

 #.
 When the customer clicks one of the buttons, he goes to the PayPal checkout page, where he pays for his order.

 #.
-PayPal automatically splits all the money between the marketplace and the vendors whose products were bought.The marketplace owner doesn’t have to transfer money manually.
+PayPal automatically splits all the money between the marketplace and the vendors whose products were bought.
+The marketplace owner doesn’t have to transfer money manually.

 How to Configure the Payment Method
 ===================================